Home Learning Paths Looper Guitar

-Created and maintained by Brent C. Robitaille (Kalymi Music) — author of 60+ instructional music books.
+Created and maintained by Brent C. Robitaille, founder of Kalymi Music and author of 60+ instructional music books.

 Start Here

-If you are new to looper pedals, start here before moving into the full bundle or individual books.
-The first goal is not complexity.
-It is learning to make short, clean loops with steady timing and a clear musical shape.
+If you are new to looper pedals, begin with the fundamentals before moving into more complex arrangements, books, and style-based practice.
+Your first goal is simple: create short, clean loops with steady timing and a clear musical shape.

-You are ready to move on when: you can record and close a short 2-bar or 4-bar loop cleanly, stay in time, and add one extra layer without the loop falling apart.
+You are ready to move on when: you can record and close a short 2-bar or 4-bar loop cleanly, stay in time, and add one additional layer without the loop losing its pulse or musical shape.

 The Path